austinmpask/pambas/README.md

 # Pamba

-## A purpose built, customizable and fun to use organization tool for SOC Auditors
+## A purpose built, easy to use organization tool for SOC Auditors.
+The organizer graveyard ends here!!!

 Pamba lets you effortlessly track every element of your concurrent engagements in high detail without becoming unorganized.
 (But, like... **actually**.)